Vishalpatil0111/Zomato_Dashboard/README.md

 2.**Open Power BI**:

 - Import the dataset provided in the repository.
-- Load the Power BI template file (zomato_dashboard.pbix
+- Load the Power BI template file (`zomato.pbix`)

+3.**Explore the Dashboard**:

+- Interact with various visualizations to gain insights.
+- Use filters to customize the data view as per your requirements.